35 GTA 5 Locations Based on Real Life

 Why It Counts: Tequi-la-la is based on the Whisky a Go Go music venue.
 It is a specific nightlife and music-culture reference, not just a generic Los Santos bar.

-Claim Guardrail: Do not just call it a random LA bar.
+Accuracy Note: Do not just call it a random LA bar.

 GTA 5 Vinewood Bowl